malfattti/garden/Semiotics. The Basics.md

 	- brand myth: a brand offers a solution to a contradiction
 - Like connotation, myths belong to a higher order of signification, according to Barthes
 - the dennotative sign also becomes the signifier of the connotative sign
-	- in the case of myth, modes of representation which myth uses to build its own system become the signifier of mythical metalanguage.
+	- in the case of myth, modes of representation which myth uses to build its own system become the signifier of mythical metalanguage- myths are the pervasive ideologies of our time